Asymptotic exponential law for the transition time to equilibrium of the metastable kinetic Ising model with vanishing magnetic field: Tools, notation and strategy

+This is nothing but an alternative way of articulating Martinelli's ideas.
+But in doing so we gain some flexibility: there is no need anymore to define any block {\it dynamic}, we only need to build suitable sequences of milestones for which we can give a uniform lower bound on the probability of such events $E_{\sigma, \sigma'}$ that are contained in $\{M_k = M'_k\}$ (we used here the latter event to define $E_{\sigma, \sigma'}$ but we will later require more from such events; and the inclusion will be again needed for allowing a similar construction of $\Pi_{\sigma, \sigma'}$ from those of $\Pi_{\sigma}$ and $\Pi_{\sigma'}$).
+In particular the box $\Lambda_j$ used to build $M_{j + 1}$ from $M_j$ {\it can now depend in some way of $M_j$}.
 We will use this slightly different strategy and the flexibility it allows to control the local relaxation times of $X_{\Lambda_h, -, h}$ restricted to ${\cal R}$ and ${\cal S}$.
 We will refer to such milestone built random paths $\Pi_\sigma$, $\Pi_{\sigma'}$ or $\Pi_{\sigma, \sigma'}$ and their associated flows as ``block paths'' and ``block flows''.
-We will use such a block flow to estimate the soft capacity presented in Section~\ref{zakia}.
+We will also use such a block flow to estimate the soft capacity presented in Section~\ref{zakia}.